 - Determine who your customer is.
-According to the customer (male or female), you need to design your product packagung.
+According to the customer (male or female), you need to design your product packaging.
 At the same time, designing a package, you need to keep some points in mind.
-That is what is the information to be expected by your customer when looking for a product.
+That is the information to be expected by your customer when looking for a product.

 - Select the proper color and shape of the packaging element for your product.

-- If your product is glass items or liquid, make sure that your packing materials are good enough to protect the products.
+- If your product is glass items or liquid, ensure that your packing materials are good enough to protect the products.

 - Your packaging must be easy to open.
 Otherwise, sometimes it affects the product inside, and the product loses its likelihood.

 - Specify proper direction about the opening of the package like ‘tear here’ or ‘twist here.’

 - The first way of an impression of a product is the packaging.
 Hence give proper budget and attention to that.

 Product packing helps the manufacturer as well as the customer.